 Not only is improving your pronunciation not going to make you sound smart but it makes your speech harder to process.
 Harder for people to understand your message.
 So yes, you do need to sound smart. but you may be going about it the wrong way.

-So yes, you do have to improve speech & communication skills.
-Resulting in amazing strong relationships
+So yes, you do have to improve your speech & communication skills.
+Resulting in amazing, strong relationships.

 How to Sound Smart?
 Don’t Try.

 I get it.
 We need people to think we’re smart.
 We need it to get ahead in our lives.
 There seems to be a pervasive misconception that if you pop your “t”s or pronounce each syllable strongly that you’ll sound smart.
 In fact, it’s just the opposite.

 Please don’t over-pronounce your words.
 Letters?
 In English, they mean almost nothing.
 Each letter can have multiple pronunciations.

 There are 5 vowel letters in English.
 But guess what?
 There are 16 vowel sounds!
 Actually, I make it 17 because I count the “verbal apostrophe.”
 It has to do with intonation.

 Have you heard the word “deny”?
 That word has an apostrophe.
 We don’t say deenai.
 We say d’nai.
 We don’t say tooday.
 We say t’day.
 The list goes on & on.
 So don’t over-pronounce but do under-pronounce.
 You, consequently, become a smooth speaker.

 5 dollar words.

 You don’t have to use a bunch of jargon & 5 dollar words to make people think you’re smart.
 It’s really just condescending.